janko/janko.io/_posts/2019-12-19-better-file-uploads-with-shrine-eager-processing.md

 # ]
 ```

-This is not really possible with Paperclip or CarrierWave, as neither of them
+With Paperclip or CarrierWave this is not really possible, as neither of them
 supports nested versions/styles (and CarrierWave requires declaring version
 names up front).
 In constrast, Shrine allows us to return [any combination of
 hashes and arrays][shrine nesting].